 Rebel Archetype also known as the Outlaw Archetype

-Rebel Archetype’s main light traits is their Free Spirit, their ability to expand and break perceived limitations, and level of independence.
+Rebel Archetype’s main light traits are their Free Spirit, their ability to expand and break perceived limitations, and their level of independence.

-Rebel’s main shadow traits include their fear, frustration with rules and boundaries, think of the Rebel without a clue or Rebel without a cause.
-In the negative state they can have a tendency to go against the grain or rules just for the sake of it.
-This can lead to a lot of self-destructive or self-sabotaging patterns in life, relationships, work and business.
+Rebel’s main shadow traits include their fear, frustration with rules and boundaries, thinking of the Rebel without a clue, or Rebel without a cause.
+In the negative state, they can have a tendency to go against the grain or rules just for the sake of it.
+This can lead to a lot of self-destructive or self-sabotaging patterns in life, relationships, work, and business.

-Ruler Archetype also known as the Leader, Father, Royalty or Sovereign Archetype
+Ruler Archetype is also known as the Leader, Father, Royalty, or Sovereign Archetype

 Ruler Archetype’s main positive attributes include their natural ability to be a leader, to lead than to be led.
-They tend to be an authoritarian figure, that has courage, strength and a broad view of a situation.
+They tend to be authoritarian figures, that have courage, strength, and a broad view of a situation.

-Shadow traits of the Ruler Archetype include repressed anger, the need to dominate some sort of control or power over others.
-And their inability to see what they are suppressing than leading or motivating.
-Their struggle to trust others and to delegate.
+Shadow traits of the Ruler Archetype include repressed anger, and the need to dominate some sort of control or power over others.
+And their inability to see what they are suppressing rather than leading or motivating.
+They struggle to trust others and to delegate.
 And insatiable thirst for material success or status, difficulty asking for help or admitting when wrong.

 Sage Archetype is also known as the Philosopher, Teacher

-A Sage’s positive attributes include their strong thirst for deep wisdom, truth and knowledge.
+A Sage’s positive attributes include a strong thirst for deep wisdom, truth, and knowledge.
 They tend to live a life full of introspection and introversion.
-The tend to philosophy their life’s journey as a series of lessons and insights.
-The sage in some ways is the more mature, knowledgeable and wiser Magician.
+They tend to philosophize their life’s journey as a series of lessons and insights.
+The sage in some ways is the more mature, knowledgeable, and wiser Magician.

-Common Sage shadow traits include they can be the never ending student, always learning, but never taking any action or use their knowledge for any common good.
-Often a life that is analysed than lives.
+Common Sage shadow traits include they can be the never-ending student, always learning, but never taking any action or using their knowledge for any common good.
+Often a life that is analyzed3 than lived.
 Can struggle to be fully in the moment.

 Introduction To The 12 Main Archetypes